Baricodes/Cloud-CI-CD-Pipeline/README.md

 ## CI/CD Flow

 ### 1. Source
-CodePipeline pulls source code changes from GitHub.
+CodePipeline pulls source code changes from GitHub through a CodeStar Connections source action.

 ### 2. Build
 CodeBuild builds the application container image and pushes it to Amazon ECR.